alexlobera/isomorphic-react-redux-boilerplate/README.md

 # isomorphic-react-boilerplate

+## This branch container the solutions 1 and 2 for the exercise

 ## Exercises:

 1. The server side needs a store.
 Where would you add a <Provider store={store}> ?
 Hint, it should somewhere be in the src/server folder.